I am often asked about my reasons for homeschooling.

 We also have the flexibility to work learning into our life whatever else is happening.

-Family and love Although there are proponents of 'quality time, not quantity' I wholeheartedly disagree with them!
+Although there are proponents of 'quality time, not quantity' I wholeheartedly disagree with them!

 A family is as strong as the time it spends together.
 In eating, playing, learning and laughing together we are building a bond that is strong and durable.